mxracehub/mxracehub/hugo-site/content/riders/_index.md

 ---
-title: "Riders"
-description: "Profiles of top Supercross and Motocross riders competing in the 450 and 250 classes"
+description: Profiles of top Supercross and Motocross riders competing in the 450 and 250 classes
-layout: "list"
+layout: list
+profile_image: /img/riders/_index.svg
+title: Riders
 ---

 # Rider Profiles